cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 This is not an exhaustive list of potential queries.
 Some examples of other possible queries would be to get a player's open games, or to get a list of games that are timing out soon.
 It depends on the needs of your application and how much functionality you willingly provide.

 </ExpansionPanel>

+## Next up

+You can now continue directly to the [next section](./events.md) to learn about events.

+If you prefer to see some code in action and continue with the checkers blockchain, look at the expandable box above.